richkdev/Cleanup-Catastrophe/README.md

 Here is a complete list that credits the original authors of the assets used in the game.

-- base for ModernGL context detection by [DaFluffyPotato](https://www.youtube.com/watch?v=LFbePt8i0DI)
-- GLSL CRT shader by [Blubberquark](https://blubberquark.tumblr.com/post/185013752945/using-moderngl-for-post-processing-shaders-with)
-- Sonic 1 Genesis/Megadrive font licensed under Creative Commons Attribution Share Alike
+* Sonic 1 Genesis/Megadrive font, licensed under Creative Commons Attribution Share Alike
+* Blubberquark's ModernGL CRT shader (ported to ZenGL by richkdev with some modifications)